Statistical properties of Markov shifts: part II-LLT: Introduction

-In this paper for certain classes of non-stationary Markov shifts with sufficiently regular transition probabilities we prove a general LLT for partial sums of the form $S_n=\sum_{j=0}^{n-1}f_j(...,X_{j-1},X_j,X_{j+1},...)$ formed by an equicontinuous sequence of functions $f_j$, where $(X_j)$ is the underlying Markov chain.
+In this paper for certain classes of inhomogeneous Markov chains $(X_j)$ with sufficiently regular transition probabilities we prove a general LLT for partial sums of the form $S_n=\sum_{j=0}^{n-1}f_j(...,X_{j-1},X_j,X_{j+1},...)$ formed by an equicontinuous sequence of functions $f_j$.
 This is in contrast to \cite{BCR16, DS, MPP LLT1, MPP LLT2} where local limit theorems where obtained when $f_j$ depends only on finitely many variables.
 In fact, we identify the complete set obstructions to the non lattice LLT, see the discussion in \S \ref{SSObstructions}.
 In the autonomous case this is done by using a set of tools called Livsic theory (see \cite{Livsic}).
 In that case (see \cite{HH}) the non-lattice LLT fails only if the underlying function forming the partial sums is lattice valued, up to a coboundary.
 In the autonomous case different notions of coboundary (measurable, $L^2$, continuous, H\"older, smooth) are equivalent, see \cite{PP, dLMM, Wil}, but this is false in the non stationary setting (see \cite{BDH} or Theorem \ref{Var them}).
-In the course of the proof of our main results we develop a reduction theory for inhomogeneous Markov shifts , generalizing the corresponding results for Markov chains \cite{DS} and chaotic non-autonomous dynamical systems \cite{DolgHaf LLT} (which have applications to finite state Markov shifts).
+In the course of the proof of our main results we develop a reduction theory for inhomogeneous Markov shifts, generalizing the corresponding results for Markov chains \cite{DS} and chaotic non-autonomous dynamical systems \cite{DolgHaf LLT} (which have applications to finite state Markov shifts).
 We stress that we have no additional assumptions.
-In particular, we neither assume randomness of the Markov operator (i.e. the case of random environment), nor that the variance of $S_n$ grows linearly in $n$.
+In particular, we neither assume randomness of the Markov operator (i.e. the case of a random environment), nor that the variance of $S_n$ grows linearly in $n$.
+We also obtain a lattice LLT when the obstruction to the non-lattice LLT happen, and so we have no special irreducibility or reducibility assumptions on $(f_j)$.

 Our results significant for both practitioners from statistics and applied probability and theorists in probability theory, ergodic theory and dynamical systems.
 Like in \cite{MarShif1}, our results apply to Markov shifts in random dynamical environments, products of random non-stationary positive matrices and other operators, random Lyapunov exponents as well as several processes arising in statistics and applied probability like (some classes of) linear processes and inhomogeneous iterated random functions.
 Most of these examples seem to only be treated in literature for iid $X_j$ and here we are able to drop both the stationarity and the independence assumptions.
 In particular, we generalize the LCLT in \cite{HennionAoP97} from iid matrices to non-stationary Markovian ones (under suitable conditions) and get local limit theorems in the (non-stationary) setup of \cite{KestFurs61}.
 We expect many other applications of our abstract results, for instance, to Markovian inhomogeneous random walks on $\text{GL}_d(\bbR)$, but in order not to overload the paper this will be discussed in future works.